wagtail/wagtail/docs/getting_started/tutorial.md

 ![](../_static/images/tutorial/tutorial_7.png)

-Titles should link to post pages, and a link back to the blog\'s homepage should appear in the footer of each post page.
+Titles should link to post pages, and a link back to the blog's homepage should appear in the footer of each post page.

 ### Parents and Children

-Much of the work you\'ll be doing in Wagtail revolves around the concept of hierarchical
-\"tree\" structures consisting of nodes and leaves (see [Theory](../reference/pages/theory)).
+Much of the work you'll be doing in Wagtail revolves around the concept of hierarchical "tree" structures consisting of nodes and leaves (see [Theory](../reference/pages/theory)).
-In this case, the `BlogIndexPage` is a \"node\" and individual `BlogPage` instances are the \"leaves\".
+In this case, the `BlogIndexPage` is a "node" and individual `BlogPage` instances are the "leaves".

 Take another look at the guts of `blog_index_page.html`: